-I arrived on the media scene over twelve years ago as a local radio field reporter and recently returned to the airwaves as a broadcast journalist.
+I arrived on the media scene in 2005 as a local radio reporter and still enjoy freelancing for various stations as a senior broadcast journalist.

-My first job after leaving university was a reporter for local radio station Hertfordshire’s Mercury 96.6FM (it now runs as Heart).
-I reported the latest news and entertainment happening in and around the county and gained a reputation for asking the pressing questions that needed answering:
+My first job after leaving university was a reporter for local radio station Hertfordshire’s Mercury 96.6FM.
+I reported the latest news and entertainment happening in and around the county:

 I secured a number of exclusives.
 One notable event was the Buncefield Oil Depot blast in Hemel Hempstead in 2005 – Europe’s largest explosion for six decades.
 I was one of the first journalists on the scene and my reports were broadcast on stations across the world.
 I was the first port of call to provide details of investigation findings and to quiz high-ranking politicians on the latest developments.

 It wasn’t all news, however.
 I produced weekly roundups of the latest films and DVD releases: